 - They will choose personality over price.
 They often come to have their kitchen designed after visiting a “big box” store.
 When they have been educated on various construction options/styles, organization options, cabinet door styles, wood species and finishes, they purchase their cabinetry through the designer despite the price being higher than previous quotes.

-- They prefer to feel “comfortable” with a designer, their personality and knowledge of their products.
+- Overall, they prefer to feel “comfortable” with a designer, their personality and knowledge of their products.

-- They appreciate not having the “hard sell” to force them to make a purchase.
+- Homeowners appreciate not having the “hard sell” to force them to make a purchase.
 They prefer to be guided in the purchase of a kitchen and not be sold a kitchen.

 - They want their kitchen designer to have knowledge of all materials used in their design.
 They want to see designs in color renderings and everything used in the plan explained in detail, down to what kind of paint will be used on the cabinets, how the quartz countertop is made and how the appliances work.

-- They want straightforward answers to their questions, reasonably quick responses to inquiries, clarity and competency.
+- Consumers want straightforward answers to their questions, reasonably quick responses to inquiries, clarity and competency.

 - They expect almost instant communication.
 Immediate gratification is the way of commerce now.